 "Ray didn't want to let go of his connections, his friends.
 His charisma pulled people into the new organization," said Alan Campbell, former Augusta University Vice President for Physical Affairs and Planning, former Retirees Association president and board member.
 We had small boards in those days; four or five people did everything," he added.
 "With the early retirements in 2000, we had an influx of new people and now we have more people doing the work and more people having fun."
 Current membership is approximately 340.

 The purpose of the association is to support Augusta University, help members be aware of events at the college and offer opportunities for retirees to relate to each other." says Dr. Malcolm (Mike) Luxenberg, Past President of the organization and former Professor and Chair for Ophthalmology.
 "It's a chance for people to get together for fellowship, to spend time with people that you worked with for many years."
 Membership is open to official Augusta University retirees.
-Yearly dues are $10, which covers quarterly newsletters, entertainment and door prizes at meetings, gifts for speakers and correspondence.
+Yearly dues are $10, which covers entertainment and door prizes at meetings, gifts for speakers and annual contributions to the university.